Stone Designer Tutorial

 Above is the downloaded JPG texture map.
-Note the width x height size information contained in the file name.
+Note that the width x height size information is contained in the file name.
 This is critical for scaling the material texture correctly in your CAD rendering.
 Because of the way that joints work in some of our irregular patterns, we suggest that you use the width value only and lock the aspect ratio to obtain the height.

 3D View tab at the top allows you to view the material texture in 3D detail.
 Use your mouse, touch pad or touch screen to control the zoom and rotation.